 JUERGEN KNORR.
-Juergen Knorr, 68, has been a director of our company since February 2001.
+Juergen Knorr, 69, has been a director of our company since February 2001.
 Dr. Knorr is the former CEO and Group President of Siemens Semiconductor Group, and a former Member of the Executive Board of Siemens AG.
 Following his retirement from Siemens in 1996, Dr. Knorr has taken an active role in advancing the European semiconductor industry as a member of the Joint European Submicron Silicon Initiative, as past president of the European Electronics Components Manufacturer Association, and as president and chairman of Micro Electronics Development for European Applications (MEDEA).

 JOHN B. NEFF.
-John B. Neff, 69, has been a director of our company since January 1999.
+John B. Neff, 70, has been a director of our company since January 1999.
 Mr. Neff was portfolio manager for Windsor Fund and Gemini II mutual fund from 1964 until his retirement in 1995.
 He was also Senior Vice President and Managing Partner of Wellington Management, one of the largest investment management firms in the United States.
 From 1996 to 1998, Mr. Neff was a director with Chrysler Corporation.
 He is a member of the board of directors of Crown, Cork and Seal Corp. and on the executive board of directors of Invemed Catalyst Fund, LLP.
+He is also a member of the board of Governors of the Association for Investment Management and Research.